LucasBorboleta/Baltek/docs/DESIGN.md

 ## Introduction

-This document aims at collecting implementation principles and choices, as well as thoughts for not yet implemented features.
+This document aims at collecting implementation principles.

+The next section brings an overview of the used technologies.

+The other sections of the document focuses on how JavaScript (JS) has been used.

+The other technologies (HTML5 and CSS) are not here described because they are concerning a very few files that the developer can learn about by his/her own.

 ## Technologies